tatran5/HaystackHoarder/README.md

 ![](Images/Fence.png)

--Approach an opponent's fence and hold space to ?break your opponent?s fences.
+-Approach an opponent's fence and hold space to break your opponent's fences.

 -Steal opponents' animals by breaking their fences and collecting their animals back to your pen.